In the EP Minerals R&D Lab

 EP Minerals’ George Nyamekye, Director of Research & Development, talks about how the company is evolving to meet customer demands: “We’re focused on innovation and new product development with our minerals.
 We’re creating unique, high-performance products that solve problems for our customers and change the landscape of what minerals can do,” said Nyamekye.
 “And that changes the requirements for the kind of people we hire.
 We’re looking for diversity in education and background.
 Not just mining background but talents in other areas,” he added.

 R&D scientists mapping out a new process

 Given the wide range of EP Minerals operations, we look at hiring a variety of STEM talent, including minerals processing engineers, material scientists, chemists, chemical engineers, mechanical engineers, inorganic chemists, geochemists, earth scientists and mining engineers.
 In our exploration and mining efforts, we’re using advanced exploration and reserve modeling techniques to help us to both find and better understand new mineral deposits.
-We have been hiring geologists with advanced degrees and with experience in exploration and the use of advanced geologic modeling techniques and software,” said Palm.
+We have been hiring geologists with advanced degrees and with experience in exploration and the use of advanced geologic modeling techniques and software,” said Nyamekye.